Geometry of $1$-codimensional measures in Heisenberg groups: Introduction

 \begin{teorema}[Preiss, \cite{Preiss1987GeometryDensities}] Suppose $0\leq m\leq n$ are integers, $\phi$ is a Radon measure on $\R^n$ and:

-where $U_r(x)$ is the Euclidean ball of centre $x$ and radius $r$.
-Then $\phi$ is $m$-rectifiable, i.e., $\phi$-almost all of $\R^n$ can be covered by countably many $m$-dimensional Lipschitz submanifolds of $\R^n$. \end{teorema}
+where $U_r(x)$ is the Euclidean ball of center $x$ and radius $r$.
+Then $\phi$ is $m$-rectifiable, i.e., $\phi$ is absolutely continuous with respect to the $m$-dimensional Hausdorff measure $\mathcal{H}^m$ and $\phi$-almost all of $\R^n$ can be covered by countably many $m$-dimensional Lipschitz submanifolds of $\R^n$. \end{teorema}

-The most difficult part of the proof of Theorem \ref{Preiss} is to show that the existence of the density, namely that \eqref{eq_3} holds, implies that the measure $\phi$ has flat tangents, i.e.:
+The strategy of the proof of Theorem \ref{Preiss} could be ideally divided into three steps.
+First of all, one asks if the existence of the limit \eqref{eq_3} implies that $m$ is an integer.
+This is actually the case and it was proven by J. Marstrand in \cite{Marstrandoriginal}.
+Secondly, one faces the question of whether the regularity yielded by \eqref{eq_3} is sufficient to give some \emph{geometric} information on the local structure of the measure $\phi$.
+This difficult task was carried out by D. Preiss in \cite{Preiss1987GeometryDensities} where he proved that if \eqref{eq_3} holds, then $\phi$ has flat tangents, i.e.:

+Finally, the third step is to patch together the point-wise information given by \eqref{flatter} to infer that the measure $\phi$ is supported on an $m$-dimensional rectifiable set.
+This was obtained by successive steps by J. Marstrand and P. Mattila in \cite{Marstrand61} and \cite{mattila75}.
+For a modern account on these type of results, now known as \emph{Marstrand-Mattila rectifiability criteria}, we refer to \cite[Chapter 5]{DeLellis2008RectifiableMeasures}.

-The fact that the inclusion \eqref{flatter} implies Theorem \ref{Preiss} is a consequence of the Marstrand-Mattila rectifiability criterion, see for instance Theorem 5.1 in \cite{DeLellis2008RectifiableMeasures}.
-The proof of such inclusion depends on the structure of the Euclidean ball and it is not known whether it is possible to extend it to a general finite dimensional Banach space.
-The only progress in this direction, to our knowledge, was done by A. Lorent, who proved that $2$-locally uniform measures in $\ell^3_\infty$ are rectifiable, see Theorem 5 in \cite{LORENT2003RECTIFIABILITYDENSITY}.
-As one should expect, although the assumption of local uniformity is far stronger than the mere existence of the density, already in this strengthened hypothesis the proof is really intricate and depends on the shape of the ball.
+The most difficult part of the above argument is by far the second step and it is worth mentioning that all the techniques employed by D. Preiss invoke in a substantial way the algebraic structure of the Euclidean distance.
+So much so that if we replace the Euclidean distance defining $U_r(x)$ in \eqref{eq_3} with some other norm on $\R^n$, at the moment we are writing we do not even know if Marstrand's theorem holds.
+The only progress in this direction, to our knowledge, was done by A. Lorent, who proved that $2$-locally uniform measures in $\ell^3_\infty$ are rectifiable, see \cite[Theorem 5]{LORENT2003RECTIFIABILITYDENSITY}.
+As one should expect, although the assumption of local uniformity is far stronger than the mere existence of the density, already in this strengthened hypothesis the proof is really intricate and even in this case the shape of the balls plays a fundamental role in the computations.

-In this paper we investigate to what extent the local structure of $1$-codimensional measures in $\HH^n$ is affected by the regular behaviour of the measure of Koranyi balls.
-Although the Heisenberg group shares many similarities with the Euclidean spaces, it has Hausdorff dimension $2n+2$ and it is a $k$-purely unrectifiable metric space for any $k\in\{n+1,\ldots,2n+2\}$, i.e., for any compact set $K\subseteq \R^k$ and any Lipschitz function $f:K\to(\HH^n,\lVert\cdot\rVert)$ we have:
+In this paper we investigate to what extent the local structure of $1$-codimensional measures in $\HH^n$ is affected by their regular behaviour on Koranyi balls.
+Although the Heisenberg group shares many similarities with the underlying Euclidean space $\R^{2n+1}$, it has Hausdorff dimension $2n+2$ and it is a $k$-purely unrectifiable metric space for any $k\in\{n+1,\ldots,2n+2\}$, i.e. for any compact set $K\subseteq \R^k$ and any Lipschitz function $f:K\to(\HH^n,\lVert\cdot\rVert)$ we have: